Online Calibrated and Conformal Prediction Improves Bayesian Optimization: UNCERTAINTY IN BAYESIAN OPTIMIZATION

 \paragraph{Why is Calibration Useful?}

-A key challenge faced by Bayesian optimization algorithms is balancing exploration --- i.e., the process of learning the shape of the unknown function $f$ --- against exploitation --- the process of selecting points $x$ at which $f$ takes small values.
-Crucially, exploration-exploitation decisions are made using a probabilistic model.
-In regions that are unexplored, the confidence interval around the value of $f(x)$ is large, which increases the value of the acquisition function and makes it likely for us to select this point.
-In this setting, calibration is useful as it ensures that the width of the intervals accurately reflects our uncertainty about the function being modeled.
-Conversely, an uncalibrated model is likely to be over-confident in certain regions, which will prevent the optimization process from exploring them well.
+A key challenge faced by decision-making algorithms is balancing exploration---e.g., learning the shape of the unknown function $f$ in Bayesian optimization---against exploitation---e.g., selecting points $x$ at which $f$ takes small values.
+Exploration-exploitation decisions are often made using a probabilistic model.
+In regions that are unexplored, the confidence interval around the value of $f(x)$ should be large to promote exploration.
+Calibration helps mitigate over-confidence and promotes accurate confidence intervals that encourage exploration.

-Another benefit of calibrated models is the accurate computation of expected values of future outcomes \citep{malik2019calibrated}.
+Another benefit of calibrated models is the accurate computation of expected values of future outcomes.
 Since an expectation is a sum weighted by probabilities of future events, aligning predicted and empirical probabilities is crucial.
-Expectations play a role in Bayesian optimization, particularly for certain acquisition functions.
-Calibrated forecasts enable their accurate estimation, as we show below.
+Accurate estimates of expected utility yield improved planning performance in model-based algorithms \citep{malik2019calibrated}.